 BURNING IS PROHIBITED UNLESS A PERMIT HAS BEEN ISSUED BY TOWNSHIP FIRE DEPARTMENT, INC.

-No burning is allowed on Sundays, holidays or during closed burning periods.
 An adult must be in attendance of the fire until it is completely out and cold to touch.

 Materials that may be burned (open burning or in a barrel) — Dry leaves, brush, clean wood and other vegetative debris are the only items that may be burned.
 Burning garbage is prohibited.
 Other prohibited materials include tires, shingles, plastics and treated lumber.